 Inpixon Federal's financial performance is dependent on our performance under our U.S. Government contracts.
 With the Integrio acquisition our government contract revenue has increased significantly and could represent more than 50% of this revenue in the year ending December 31, 2017 and beyond.
 Government customers have the right to cancel any contract at their convenience.
 An unanticipated termination of, or reduced purchases under, one of the Company's major contracts whether due to lack of funding, for convenience or otherwise, or the occurrence of delays, cost overruns and product failures could adversely impact our results of operations and financial condition.
 If one of our contracts were terminated for convenience, we would generally be entitled to payments for our allowable costs and would receive some allowance for profit on the work performed.
-If one of our contracts were terminated for default, we would generally be entitled to payments for our ability to obtain future contracts and orders.
+If one of our contracts were terminated for default, we would generally be entitled to payments for our work that has been accepted by the government.
+A termination arising out of our default could expose us to liability and have a negative impact on our ability to obtain future contracts and orders.
 Furthermore, on contracts for which we are a subcontractor and not the prime contractor, the U.S. Government could terminate the prime contract for convenience or otherwise, irrespective of our performance as a subcontractor.
 The termination or cancellation of U.S. Government contracts, no matter what the reason, could harm our results of operations and financial condition.